Data reconstruction of the dynamical connection function in $f(Q)$ cosmology: Reconstructing the dynamical connection function from the data

-Hence, changing the cosmic time $t$ to redshift $z$ through $dz/dt=-(1+z)H(z)$, we are now able to reconstruct the evolution $\gamma(z)$ using the observationally reconstructed $H(z)$ of Fig. \ref{fig:H(z) data}.
+for Connection \uppercase\expandafter{\romannumeral3}.
+Hence, changing the cosmic time $t$ to redshift $z$ through $dz/dt=-(1+z)H(z)$, we are now able to reconstruct the evolution $\gamma(z)$ using the observationally reconstructed $H(z)$ of Figure~\ref{fig:H(z) data}.
+It can be seen from eq.~\eqref{eq: ddot gamma c2} and eq.~\eqref{eq: ddot gamma c3} that the reconstruction of parameter $\gamma(z)$ depends on the specific function form of $f(Q)$.
 We mention here that in the literature one can find the observational constraints for Sqrt-$f(Q)$ model and Exp-$f(Q)$ model, however only for the case of zero connection (coincident gauge).
-Therefore, since in the present work we focus on non-zero $\gamma$, the model parameters (namely $\alpha$,$\Lambda$ for the first model and $\beta$ for the second model respectively) should be considered as free parameters from scratch.
+Therefore, since in the present work we focus on non-zero $\gamma$, the model parameters (namely $\alpha$, $\Lambda$ for the first model and $\beta$ for the second model respectively) should be considered as free parameters from scratch.

 We start from the case of Connection \uppercase\expandafter{\romannumeral2}.
-In the upper panels of Fig. \ref{fig:GP result connection 2} we present the reconstruction results of $\gamma(z)$, for Sqrt-$f(Q)$ model with and without an explicit cosmological constant, and for Exp-$f(Q)$ model.
-Additionally, in the lower panels of Fig. \ref{fig:GP result connection 2} we depict the corresponding reconstructed dark-energy equation-of-state parameter $w_{de}(z)$.
-Similarly, for Connection \uppercase\expandafter{\romannumeral3}, the results are displayed in Fig. \ref{fig:GP result connection 3}.
+In the upper panels of Figure~\ref{fig:GP result connection 2} we present the reconstruction results of $\gamma(z)$, for Sqrt-$f(Q)$ model with and without an explicit cosmological constant, and for Exp-$f(Q)$ model.
+Additionally, in the middle panels of Figure~\ref{fig:GP result connection 2} we depict the corresponding reconstructed dark-energy equation-of-state parameter $w_{de}(z)$.
+Finally, in the low panels, the reconstructed non-metricity scalar $Q$ are shown.
+Similarly, for Connection \uppercase\expandafter{\romannumeral3}, the results are displayed in Figure~\ref{fig:GP result connection 3}.
 We mention here that in Gaussian Processes at each specific redshift $z$ the value of $H(z)$ exists in the form of a distribution, hence there may be $H(z)$ values that can cause divergence in the denominator of some terms in the numerical steps, leading to divergences in the reconstructed $w_{de}(z)$ is some cases.